GetOrganizedBrooklyn/red2blue/README.md

       source venv/bin/activate
       ```
    1. Install the dependencies: `pip3 install -r requirements.txt`
-1. Make sure `sheet_id` and `form_id` reference the google sheet and form you want to use, and that your google account has access to them.
+1. Make sure `sheet_id` reference the google sheet you want to use, and that your google account has access to it.
 1. Run flask for local development
    1. Create a `.flaskenv` file containing:
       ```